sumiya11/Groebner.jl/docs/index.md

 Pkg.add(url="https://github.com/sumiya11/Groebner.jl")
 ```

-For a detailed description of exported functions and their input parameters please see **Interface**.
+For a detailed description of exported functions and their input parameters please see page **Interface**.
 Meanwhile, below are simple usage examples.

 ## Examples